 - A medical exam.
 Certain comprehensive policies may require you to see a doctor, but if you’d prefer to avoid it, you can go with a policy that doesn’t require a medical exam.

-Types of life insurance coverage
+Types of life insurance coverage for newlyweds

 If you’ve decided to buy life insurance, the next step is choosing what kind of coverage to get.
 You can either take out two separate policies, or a joint policy that covers the two of you.
 Either way, the goal is to make sure your untimely death doesn’t put your new partner under significant financial pressure.